aziz0519/aziz0519/README.md

 # Hello World!
 I'm Aziz Budiman from sunny Singapore 👋

 * Thank you for visiting my Github portfolio.
 I am a former Math educator turned Digital Innovation & Solutions Leader
-* I have over 10 years of experience working with Data Analytics, Data/AI Governance, Cloud Architecture, Digital Transformation & Change Management at companies such as Mastercard Inc, Accenture SEA and DBS Bank
+* I have over 10 years of experience working with Data Analytics, Data/AI Governance, Cloud Architecture, Digital Transformation & Change Management at companies such as Mastercard Inc, Accenture and DBS Bank
 * My interests lie in applications of Artificial Intelligence in real-world use cases.
 The rise of Generative & Agentic AI platforms are gamechangers in daily work productivity
 * I'm constantly updating this portfolio with new content and learning new stuff daily.
 * I'm also developing my proficiency in leveraging low-code tools such as Power Platform, n8n and Notion to simplify manual and repetitive tasks on daily office applications